 6.16A.2.
 For a Balancing Facility that is a Non-Scheduled Generator, in a Trading Interval, the Upwards Out of Merit Generation equals the Sent Out Metered Schedule less the Theoretical Energy Schedule.

 6.16A.3.
-The Downwards Out of Merit Generation in a Trading Interval for a Generation Facility, excluding Facilities within the EGC Balancing Portfolio, equals:
+The Downwards Out of Merit Generation in a Trading Interval for a Balancing Facility equals:

 (a) subject to clause 6.16A.3(b), the Theoretical Energy Schedule less the Metered Schedule; or